andrewhodel/ispapp-go-alarm/README.md

 Connects to the ISPApp server using your sessionKey and alarms with sound when hosts or specified hosts are offline.

+Click your email address in the top right corner of the ISPApp Dashboard to get your Session Key.

 # Building

 ```